 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
+Clean and polish the shaft sleeve (31), or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.